IBM/ibmi-eventf-parser/README.md

 ## Example
 The API to use this parser is illustrated in the [vitest/files.test.ts](./vitest/files.test.ts) examples:

-[`FileReader`](./vitest/FileReader.ts)  is an implementation of `ISequentialFileReader'.
+[`FileReader`](./vitest/FileReader.ts)  is an implementation of `ISequentialFileReader`.
 You can find it in the vitest directory in case you also want to read a local EVFEVENT file.

 ```typescript
 const parser = new Parser();